 And if you’ve ever considered bundling up all that knowledge of yours and sharing it with the world, this post is intended to give you an overview of how to create an online course with WordPress so that you can begin profiting from that knowledge by creating a digital asset (a course, of course) which will generate passive income for you.

-Since launching WP Courseware in 2012, we’ve worked with over 20,000 online course creators.
+Since launching WP Courseware in 2012, we’ve worked with over 20,000 people who are also interested in learning how to create an online course.
 We’ve seen some wild successes ($1 million in course sales in 18 months) and we’ve seen some total flops.

 Every successful course we’ve seen launch included one very critical first step in its creation…

 Proper topic selection.

 If your favorite hobby is designing and hand-crafting holiday sweaters for guinea pigs, that’s great!
 Keep knitting those wee wool wearables until your fingers simply won't let you make another!

 But before you decide that your little passion project is going to turn into a course which will generate an income for you after spending 200 hours crafting video content, let’s just take a step back.